 - Convenient payback options.
 Instant personal loans have convenient payback options such as direct debit or deductions from your pay so you still have money in your account for your regular expenses.

 - No interest.
 As mentioned above, instant personal loans do not attract interest.
 This can obviously save you money when it comes time to make repayments.

 - Limit on fees.
 The fees charged will vary depending on how much you borrow and the financial provider you go with.
 However, the government has imposed limits on fees for loans of this nature to protect you.

 - Higher fees and charges.
 Instant personal loans tend to attract higher fees and charges than other types of credit.
 It’s best to check directly with your provider to get an idea of the potential charges.

 - Maximum of $2,000.
 Small amount loans have a maximum borrowing limit of $2,000.
 If you need more than this amount, this loan may not be for you and you should seek other credit options.

 - Short payback period.
 Instant personal loans must be paid off within periods between 16 days and 1 year.
 This can be a challenge if you are having long-term money problems, so it’s important to keep this timeframe in mind.

 Things to avoid with instant personal loans

 - Falling into too much debt.
 A problem with borrowing any money is always falling into too much debt.
 It is strongly recommended not to use an instant personal loan to get out of debt.
-Make sure you first consider all your other options before going with this instant loan.
-If you feel like you are falling into debt and having issues paying back your loan, it’s best to speak to the credit provider or seek financial or legal help.
+Make sure you first consider all your other options before going with an instant loan.
+If you feel like you are falling into debt and having issues paying back your loan, it’s best to speak to the credit provider or seek other financial or legal help.